How to assess candidates’ intermediate math skills objectively

 • Consultancy

-How can you evaluate candidates’ intermediate math skills during recruitment?
+How to evaluate candidates’ math skills during recruitment: 5 strategies

-Let’s look at the different options you have to evaluate candidates:
+Let’s take a look at five different strategies you can use to evaluate candidates:

 1. Create and administer custom math tests

-3. Administer them to applicants (either at an office location or online)
+3. Administer them to applicants (either in person or online)

 5. Grade the tests manually and analyze the results

-Preparing your own custom math tests might be necessary for specific roles or fields (like those involving research), but there are usually faster and more efficient ways to test candidates’ math skills.
+Preparing custom math tests is necessary for specific roles or fields (like those involving research), but there are usually faster and more efficient ways to test candidates’ math skills.

-Some large organizations, like McKinsey and IBM, have the resources to retain full control of their skills evaluations.
-However, this would be counterproductive for most smaller companies, given how time-consuming the process of creating custom tests is.
+Large organizations, like McKinsey and IBM, have the resources to control custom skills evaluations.
+However, this isn’t the best option for most smaller companies, given how time-consuming it is to create a custom math exam for employment.

-Even if a candidate spent the past five years of their career working with data, how can you know the exact level of their knowledge or expertise?
-How about a recent graduate or someone who is changing careers?
+Even if the candidate has this degree and spent the past five years working with data, how can you know the exact level of their knowledge or expertise?

 3. Use automated skills tests